nazbez/Weather-App/README.md

 ## 🌤️ Project Overview

-A full-featured Node.js + Express API that allows users to subscribe to hourly or daily weather updates via email.
-Users must confirm their email to receive updates.
-The project uses a cron-based scheduler to fetch weather data from WeatherAPI and send email updates.
+A production-ready Node.js + Express API that allows users to subscribe to hourly or daily weather updates via email.
+Users submit their email, select a city and update frequency, and then receive a confirmation link via email.
+Only after confirmation is the subscription activated.
+The system uses a cron-based scheduler to periodically fetch live weather data from the WeatherAPI and deliver updates via email.

+What can be improved:

 ## 📘 API Overview